DInfanger/pvaluefunctions/cran-comments.md

 ## Resubmission
-This is an updated version of the package (version 1.4.0).
+This is a resubmission.
+In this version I have:

+* Converted CRAN URL in README to canonical form.

 ## Test environments
 * Local Windows 10 install, R 3.6.1